bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Detector_Name               string, the serial number of the detector (do not include special characters such as '/' but dashes '-' are allowed)

-                Input_Identifier            string, a regular expression found in each input filename, separated by underscores '_', that is understood to have the run number after the expression. e.g. if the filename contains "_RunX_" for some set of integers X then this field should be set to "Run" then the inte
+                Input_Identifier            string, a regular expression found in each input filename, separated by underscores '_', that is understood to have the run number after the expression. e.g. if the filename contains "_RunX_" for some set of integers X then this field should be set to "Run."
+This field must always be set.

                 Input_Is_Frmwrk_Output      boolean, set to true (false) if the input file/files is/are created by the CMS_GEM_Analysis_Framework (amoreSRS).
 Note that if this